- The history and culture

 O que precisa saber

 Traditional airlines fly to Porto from London (Gatwick and Heathrow), Madrid, Barcelona, Munich, Frankfurt, and Paris Orly, Caracas, Geneva, Luxembourg, Amsterdam, Milan Malpensa, Zurich, New York, São Paulo, Rio de Janeiro, Brussels Zaventem, Rome Fiumicino, Toronto, and Luanda.
-In summer, you can also fly from Montreal, Brest and Brive.
+In the summer, you can also fly from Montreal, Brest and Brive.